 Should you drive through a flood?

-Off-road driving experts will tell you that you should never drive through water without first ascertaining the depth, what lies beneath, and any potential pitfalls or potholes.
-Of course if you’re the only vehicle to drive through such a flood, the implication is that you should first wade through the water on foot—although this can present it's own set of dangers.
+Off-road driving experts will tell you that you should NEVER drive through water without first ascertaining the depth, what lies beneath, and any potential pitfalls or potholes.
+Of course if you’re the only vehicle to drive through such a flood, the implication is that you should first wade through the water on foot—although this can present it's own set of dangers so don't do that either.

 If you’re in any doubt and there’s a viable alternative route, choose safety and peace of mind and don't risk flooding your car by driving through water.